 - (1) An insurer must only use external credit assessment issued by an ECAI that is approved by the Authority. - (2) An insurer may nominate a different ECAI for each of its asset, liability and counterparty exposures.
-When nominating an EACI the following requirements must be met- - (e) an insurer must use the same EACI for all exposures of a particular type; - (f) an insurer must use its nominated ECAIs in a continuous and consistent way over time; - (g) an insurer must only use nominated ECAI credit assessments that take into account all amounts of principal and interest owed to it; - (h) if only one credit assessment is available for a securitisation position it must be assumed that no credit assessment is available; - (i) if two credit assessments are available for the same item and they differ, the assessment providing the lowest quality rating must be used: - (j) if more than two credit assessments are available for the same item and they all differ, the insurer must only consider the two assessments that provide the lowest quality ratings, and paragraph(i) applies to these two assessments; and - (k) both solicited and unsolicited credit assessments from ECAIs must be taken into account. - (3) Credit assessments from a nominated ECAI for an issuer within a corporate group must not be used as the credit assessment for another issuer within the same corporate group.
+When nominating an EACI the following requirements must be met, - (a) an insurer must use the same EACI for all exposures of a particular type; - (b) an insurer must use its nominated ECAIs in a continuous and consistent way over time; - (c) an insurer must only use nominated ECAI credit assessments that take into account all amounts of principal and interest owed to it; - (d) if only one credit assessment is available from a nominated ECAI for an item, that credit assessment must be used to determine the capital requirements for that item; - (e) if two credit assessments are available for the same item and they differ, the assessment that would generate the highest solvency capital requirement must be used; - (f) if more than two credit assessments are available for the same item and they all differ, the insurer must only consider the two assessments that would generate the lowest solvency capital requirements, and paragraph (e) applies to these two assessments; - (g) both solicited and unsolicited credit assessments from ECAIs must be taken into account; and - (h) if only one credit assessment is available for a securitisation position it must be assumed that no credit assessment is available and the capital requirements for that item will be derived as if no credit assessment by a nominated ECAI is available. - (3) Credit assessments from a nominated ECAI for an issuer within a corporate group must not be used as the credit assessment for another issuer within the same corporate group. - (4) Where a credit assessment exists for a specific issuing program or facility to which the item constituting the exposure belongs, that credit assessment must be used. - (5) Where no directly applicable credit assessment exists for a certain item, but a credit assessment exists for a specific issuing program or facility to which the item constituting the exposure does not belong or a general credit assessment exists for the issuer, that credit assessment must be used in either of the following cases -